gabecampb/piculet/README.md

 ## About This Release

-This was my main hobby project of mine for a few years.
+This was my main hobby project for a few years.
 I do not write my code like this anymore and I'm aware that this project has various flaws.

 I am releasing it simply because it's an interesting project.
 A lot of very specific design choices were made when I was working on the graphics side of